 Beetle banks can also provide habitat for ground-nesting birds, small mammals and amphibians and reptiles.
 They are preferred by species that nest in open farmland away from field boundaries, such as corn buntings and skylarks, and mammals such as harvest mice.
 Tussocky banks may also provide nesting and over-winter habitat for bumblebees.

 August and September are the best months to establish the grass sward that forms a beetle bank.

 Beetle banks are created by ploughing furrows that point towards each other during cultivation to create a raised bank of about 0.4m along the plough line.
 The headland at each end of the beetle bank can remain cropped.
+Leaving a gap of no more than 25m between the end of the beetle bank and the field margin will reduce ground predators such as stoats accessing the beetle bank.
 The bank should be seeded with a native grass seed mix with up to 30% tussock-forming species such as cocksfoot or timothy.
 The rest of the mix can consist of fescues and bents.
 The seed should be broadcast immediately after cultivation at a rate of 70kg/ha for good establishment.
 Although more costly, mixes can include tall, tussock-tolerant wildflowers which can encourage other pest predators such as hoverflies and parasitic wasps.